-That also means a lot more opportunities to bet on the growing surplus of top Canadian tennis talent, from Bianca Andreescu to Milos Raonic and Denis Shapovalov to Leylah Fernandez.
+That means a lot of opportunities to bet on the growing surplus of top Canadian tennis talent, from Bianca Andreescu and Milos Raonic to Denis Shapovalov and Leylah Fernandez.
 You can bet on everything from who will win an upcoming Major to who will win the next point in any one of their matches around the world, live.